Carrington’s 30 points carry No. 6 Stanford women past UCLA

 UCLA: UCLA had six more steals after getting 10 vs. Cal. ...
 After the Bruins forced Cal into 11 first-half turnovers and 19 in all, Stanford committed nine by the break and 15 total. ...
 UCLA outrebounded Cal 39-37 on Friday, then held a 38-37 edge on Stanford.

-Stanford: Stanford is 95-6 in its last 101 Pac-12 home games. ...
+Stanford: The Cardinal had three players with 20 or more points since Jan.
+23, 2015, at UCLA. ...
+Stanford is 95-6 in its last 101 Pac-12 home games. ...
 The Cardinal beat No. 11 UCLA 76-65 at Maples on Dec.
 29, 2017, to snap a six-game losing streak against ranked teams.
 UCLA won the second meeting at home last Jan.
 21, 64-53. ...
-After the game, Stanford planned a remembrance for 30-year women’s basketball office mangaer Dee Dee Zawaydeh-Johnson along with loyal fan Marian Cortesi.
+After the game, Stanford held a remembrance for 30-year women’s basketball office mangaer Dee Dee Zawaydeh-Johnson along with loyal fan Marian Cortesi.

 UP NEXT